+Complex analysis of causation/consequence

-Level 4: Answer is presented in a coherent narrative/account that demonstrates a 7-8 range of accurate and detailed knowledge and understanding that is relevant to the question
+Answer is presented in a coherent narrative/account that demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question

+Extends Level 3.

-Students may progress from a developed narrative of causation/consequence with complex sequencing and reasoning supported by a range of accurate and detailed factual knowledge and understanding which might be related, for example, to an analysis of how/why tension increased at different stages and /or showing understanding about how much each part of the sequence increased tension and led to a crisis.
+Students may progress from a developed narrative of causation/consequence with complex sequencing and reasoning supported by a range of accurate and detailed factual knowledge and understanding which might be related, for example, to an analysis of how/why tension changed at different stages and/or showing understanding about how much each part of the sequence reduced tension For example, the contribution to international peace by the League sometimes depended on the status of the country they were defending.
+In the issue of the Corfu invasion by Mussolini, the League originally upheld the complaint by Greece but this was undermined by the influence of more powerful countries such as Britain and France who chose to support Italy's interests.
+Level 3: